tdilauro/Simplified-wiki/OPDS-Directory-Registration-Protocol.md

 `application/opds+json;profile=https://librarysimplified.org/rel/profile/directory`;
 that is, as an OPDS 2 catalog with a profile specific to this Protocol.

+In general, this catalog contains the information potential users will see when they encounter your library in the directory.
+However, there are two extra fields that will only be shown to you.
+Their semantics are defined in the profile definition below.

 ```
 {
  "metadata" : {